MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Spain/calculating-due-dates.md

 |**Due Date Calculation**|**1M**|**1M**|
 |**Max.
 No. of Days till Due Date**|**30**|**60**|

  For each customer and vendor, you must select the appropriate payment term code.
-Then, when you create a document for that customer or vendor, ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> will calculate a due date that does not exceed the limit for the relevant payment term.
+Then, when you create a document for that customer or vendor, [!INCLUDE[d365fin](../../includes/d365fin_md.md)] will calculate a due date that does not exceed the limit for the relevant payment term.

 > [!IMPORTANT]
 >  You cannot post a document that creates a bill where one or more installments have a due date that is later than the limit that is specified in the **Max.
 No. of Days till Due Date** field.